The Best Ways to Cope with Holiday Depression

 - Change the script: Instead of trying to live up to an image of what the holidays should be like, think about and describe what would make this time of the year better for you.
 Would you prefer to spend it with more immediate family?
 Would not having to do extensive shopping or decorating make things easier?
 Take out instead of cooking a full meal or just sitting at home doing a relaxing activity that brings comfort and joy?

-- Practice Gratitude: We should not just practice gratitude on Thanksgiving.
+- Practice gratitude: We should not just practice gratitude on Thanksgiving.
 Listing the things that we are grateful for can help you feel better.
 I encourage you to start a gratitude journaling and the benefits that this practice can have in your daily life.

-On behalf of the Ochsner Baton Rouge psychiatry department, I hope you can experience joy this holiday season.
+I hope you can experience joy this holiday season.
 If you do find yourself struggling, I encourage you to reach out to others, including professionals.
 Remember, you are not alone.
 Help is available.